 Sasha Cook, RNNursing

-After receiving my RN in 2011, I started out working in a Transplant ICU for several years.
-After witnessing the horrific effects that drugs and alcohol have on the body of addicts, I chose to work in a field that would help prevent people from the tortures of continuing down that path.
+After becoming a Registered Nurse in 2011, I worked in a Transplant Intensive Care Unit for several years.
+After witnessing the horrific effects that drugs and alcohol have on the bodies of addicts, I chose to work in a field that would help prevent people from the tortures of continuing down the path of addiction.

 I started working at Rocky Mountain Treatment Center in 2014.
-Since that day I found joy in being part of a team that helps offer a second chance in life.
+Since that day, I have found joy in being part of a team that helps offer people a second chance in life.